COVID: Are India's rapid antigen tests reliable? | DW | 12.05.2021

 They, however, are more expensive, time consuming and need a highly professional staff.

 Antigen tests, on the other hand, detect viral proteins in patients at the peak of the infection.
 They are not considered to be as accurate as the RT-PCR tests.
-When using antigen tests, a significant number of people infected with the virus pass the test, which could result in the authorities missing many infections.
+When using antigen tests, a significant number of people infected with the virus show up as negative, which could result in the authorities missing many infections.

 In a few days, these people will likely spread the virus to others thinking they are healthy.